Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       * The modularity of the chair was poorly understood.

-      * Their were often complaints about the leather texture, it was not as uniform as customers expected.
+      * Customers expected the leather to be more uniform, in fact it had many natural patterns/ scarring.

-      * Some customers were not happy with the colour when they received the product.
+      * Some customers were surprised by colour when they received the product.

       * Customers couldn't buy a footstool one it's own.